Keenan-Faure/Shopify-Integrator/README.md

 ### Submit a pull request

 If you'd like to contribute, please fork the repository and open a pull request to the `main` branch.
 Feel free to let me know what you think can be done to make it awesome.

+## Description

+Web based application that pulls product data from Shopify at a predefined intervals using [goroutines](https://go.dev/tour/concurrency/1).
+Furthermore, it allows products to be added, both gradually and using a bulk feature.

+The application has it's own RESTful API that allows communication between the application and one or more software components.
+An example is that it allows the syncing of orders from Shopify into the application through the use of a webhook and a predefined endpoint.

+For a entire list of available features, please see [List of Features](https://google.com).

+## Goals of this project

+Shopify is one of the biggest E-Commerce platforms world wide.
+Hence, it only makes sense that many companies will be using their platform for online sales, and furthermore there is an existing need to make this easier for them.
+From Products and Orders to customer data, Shopify handles all of that in a single web application.

+Now, this project uses the wonderful [API](https://shopify.dev/docs/api/admin-rest) of Shopify, more specifically the REST Admin API, to perform CRUD operations on the respective objects to automate the syncing of data to the web application.
+This seeks to remove any manualy work on the shopify interface, like changing a product's pricing etc.

+## What is already done

+With the use of [Docker](https://www.docker.com/) containers, many of the prerequistes are installed once the shell install script runs.
+This includes, but not limited to:

+- Golang (programming language the server it built on)
+- Goose (used to manage database migrations)
+- Node Package Manager (NPM)
+- React (Popular HTML framework with which the front-end is built upon)
+- Ngrok

 ## What is next